 Awarded films will be added to the environmental film database for a minimum of 1 year, available to stream on cinemaverde.org for members on a subscription fee, in which filmmakers participate in a payout-per-stream model.

 Awards are given out to winning films in the listed categories.
 Unfortunately, at this time we are not able to give out cash prizes for these award-winning films.

 Our objective is to bring environmental awareness to our audience and guide us all toward sustainable solutions to the problems we face.
 Each film must be based on valid, factual information.
 Please no advocacy films.
 Those with a solution orientation will be regarded most favorably.

-Please specify which issues are addressed in the film (food, water, waste, energy, chemical contamination, population, social justice, sustainability, animals, sustainable business, green building, etc,) as well as the category entered, on the envelope.
+Please specify which issues are addressed in the film (food, water, waste, energy, chemical contamination, population, social justice, sustainability, animals, sustainable business, green building, etc,) as well as the category entered.

-The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening at Cinema Verde 2018, and understands and accepts these requirements and regulations.
+The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening at Cinema Verde, and understands and accepts these requirements and regulations.

 The undersigned shall indemnify and hold harmless Cinema Verde and the Gainesville Environmental Film and Arts Festival, Inc. from and against any and all claims, liabilities, losses, damages, and expenses (including but not limited to attorney's fees, and costs of the court) which may be incurred by reason of any claim involving copyright, trademark, credits, publicity, screening, and loss of or damage to the screening videos entered.

-All submissions must be cinema-quality high definition DVDs or digital media files.
-Please see category for details.
+All submissions must be cinema-quality high definition DVDs or downloadable digital media files.
 Cinema Verde will not take responsibility for returning films submitted.

 Winning submissions may not be withdrawn by the filmmaker.